 A Student member shall have the expressed interest in the field of counselling, psychotherapy, psychology and/or human services (eg. nurses, physiotherapist, etc).
 He shall be at least be sixteen years of age at the time of application and can be transferred to higher grades upon application and approved by the executive committee.
 A Student shall have no voting rights and will be required to pay annual dues.

 An Honorary member shall be a renowned person or an individual with outstanding contribution in the field of human services.
 An Honorary member can be proposed by the Executive Committee to this position for only the period within the tenure of the current term of office of the Executive committee.
-An Honorary member shall be exempted from the payment of entrance and/or annual subscription fees but will have no voting rights and will not allowed to hold elective office.
+An Honorary member shall be exempted from the payment of entrance and/or annual subscription fees but will have no voting rights and will not be allowed to hold elective office.